-- (a) a substance included in a Schedule to the Poisons List in a container to which is affixed a label on which is written - - a reference to the Act or to these regulations, or any comment upon, or any reference to or any explanation of, any information required by the Act or by a regulation to be written on any label, which directly or by implication contradicts, qualifies or modifies such information; or - (ii) any device which is, or any words which are, false or misleading in any particular concerning the r.
-114 Part 6 - Packaging and Labelling of Scheduled Substances substance or any one or more of the ingredients included in it; or (b) any poison, restricted substance or narcotic substance in a container on which is affixed a label which obscures - (i) any expression required by the Uniform Standard as applied by regulation 109 to be written or embossed on that container; or (ii) any ribs, grooves, points or stars required by the Uniform Standard as applied by regulation 109 to be embossed on that container; or (iii) any words required by the Act or these regulations to be written on such a container or on a label affixed to that container.
-Penalty: Fine not exceeding 10 penalty units.
-114. Labelling of dispensed medicines (1) A scheduled substance when - surgeon or an authorised health professional; or
+- (a) a substance included in a Schedule to the Poisons List in a container to which is affixed a label on which is written - - a reference to the Act or to these regulations, or any comment upon, or any reference to or any explanation of, any information required by the Act or by a regulation to be written on any label, which directly or by implication contradicts, qualifies or modifies such information; or - (ii) any device which is, or any words which are, false or misleading in any particular concerning the

+Statutory Rules 2018, No. 79 r.
+114 Part 6 - Packaging and Labelling of Scheduled Substances substance or any one or more of the ingredients included in it; or (b) narcot poison, restricted substance or ic substance in a container on is affixed a label which obscures - (i) any expression required by the Uniform Standard as applied by regulation 109 to be written or embossed on that container; or (ii) any ribs, grooves, points or stars required by the Uniform Standard as applied by regulation 109 to be embossed on that container; or (iii) any words required by the Act or these regulations to be written on such a container or on a label affixed to that container.

+114. Labelling of dispensed medicines

-(a) made up or compounded as a medicine by a pharmaceutical chemist acting in the lawful practice of his or her profession as such, or by an assistant under his or her direct personal supervision, on and in accordance with the prescription of a medical practitioner, dentist or veterinary
+- (1) A scheduled substance when - (a) made up or compounded as a medicine by a pharmaceutical chemist acting in the lawful practice of his or her profession as such, or by an assistant under his or her direct personal supervision, on and in accordance with the prescription of a medical practitioner, dentist or veterinary surgeon or an authorised health professional; or